-The Graduate School is in McKelvie Hall on Rosedale Avenue.
-Students can access information in the new student section.
-The telephone number is 610-436-2943, and the hours are Monday - Friday 8:30 a.m. to 4:30 p.m.
+The Office of Graduate Studies is located in McKelvie Hall on Rosedale Avenue.
+Students may utilize the office for schedules and forms for registration, leave of absence, degree candidacy, and graduation.
+The telephone number is 610-436-2943 and the hours are Monday - Friday 8:30 a.m. to 4:30 p.m.
+The Graduate Studies home page may be accessed from the WCU home page.
+Most forms are available via the web.